seedubgh1/GetCleanData/CodeBook.md

 skewness(): skewness of the frequency domain signal, kurtosis(): kurtosis of the frequency domain signal, bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window, and angle(): Angle between to vectors.
+The resulting source/raw data file contained 561 variables

+* Only variables for mean() and std() were included in the tiny data set (as per requirement)

+* Subjects and activities: Source measurements were take from 30 subjects performing 6 activities.
+The activities were walking, walking upstairs, walking downstairs, sitting, standing, laying.
+A separate files were provided for subjects and activities, one row for each observation

-transformations or work that you performed to clean up the data
+Transformations or work that you performed to clean up the data